Seventeenth National New Teacher Center Symposium

-New Teacher Center’s 2014 Symposium will be ‘Focusing on Great Teaching and Learning.’
-This year, the event will be strategically designed around three key areas that have the potential to drive classroom innovation and meaningful instructional change: Common Core State Standards, Social and Emotional Learning and Blended Learning.
+New Teacher Center’s 2015 Symposium will be ‘.’
+This year, the event will be strategically designed around three key areas that have the potential to drive classroom innovation and meaningful instructional change: Quality Mentoring, Common Core State Standards, Social and Emotional Learning and Blended Learning.

 We are inviting practitioners, researchers, policymakers, and education leaders to submit proposals for sessions that will address the opportunities and challenges these three areas of classroom practice offer and the implications for teachers, mentors, principals, and district leaders involved in promoting and implementing high quality induction programs.
-Concurrent sessions will be scheduled on either February 10 or February 11, 2014, and are 75 or 90 minutes in length.
+Concurrent sessions will be scheduled on February 23 and February 24, 2015, and are 75 or 90 minutes in length.

 Session Proposal Guidelines